Memp: Exploring Agent Procedural Memory: Introduction

 To close this gap, we present $Mem^p$, a task-agnostic framework that treats procedural memory as a first-class optimization object.
 The core exploration of $Mem^p$ lies in how different strategies for memory construction, retrieval, and updating affect overall performance.
 During the construction phase, we follow the majority of traditional memory architectures and agent-based memory designs by leveraging either the full historical trajectory or explicit guidelines to guide the process.
 In the retrieval phase, we experiment with various key-building strategies—such as query-vector matching and keyword-vector matching—to investigate how procedural memory can be constructed more precisely.
 Unlike prior memory mechanisms or learning from experience, $Mem^p$ introduces diverse procedural-memory update strategies: In the realm of agents, memory updating is crucial for agents to adapt to dynamic environments.
 By incorporating diverse strategies like ordinary addition, validation filtering, reflection, and dynamic discarding, agents can efficiently manage their knowledge base.
 This ensures they stay updated with new information, discard outdated data, and optimize memory resources.
 Such strategies enhance learning efficiency, improve decision-making quality, and boost adaptability, allowing agents to perform optimally in various tasks and scenarios.

 We instantiate $Mem^p$ on top of strong LLMs (GPT-4o and Claude, Qwen) and evaluate on two diverse domains: long-horizon housework ALFWorld~\cite{alfworld} and long-term information seeking task TravelPlanner~\cite{travelplanner}.
 On two benchmark datasets that rigorously evaluate agent capabilities, we demonstrate that constructing and retrieving procedural memory during training empowers an agent to distill and reuse its prior experience.
 When this memory is exploited at test time, the agent’s task accuracy rises, and compared with tackling each instance in isolation, it eliminates most fruitless exploration on unfamiliar tasks, yielding substantial reductions in both step count and token consumption.
 Further, by equipping the agent with a set of memory-update mechanisms, we allow it to build and refine its procedural memory while acting in the test environment.
 This endows the agent with a continual, almost linear mastery of the task.
-Extensive ablations reveal that procedural memory also scales gracefully and transfers effectively to new, related tasks.
+Extensive ablation studies reveal that procedural memory not only scales gracefully with increasing task complexity but also transfers effectively to new, related tasks, demonstrating its adaptability across scenarios.